IBM/system-security-research-updates/_posts/2021-06-09-SPEAR-attacks-SSP-usecase.md

 `png_handle_tRNS`.
 Unlike traditional exploits where the attacker crafts the right payload and sends it to the victim, here we isolate the following attack
 preconditions:
-1. the CPU must mispredict on stack canary integrity check
+1. The CPU must mispredict on stack canary integrity check
-2. large speculation window (by stack canary eviction from all cache levels before `png_handle_tRNS` canary check)
+2. Large speculation window (by stack canary eviction from all cache levels before `png_handle_tRNS` canary check)

 For the first precondition, we rely on PHT training using a simple yet effective